 The English Language Arts Resource page was designed to support educators in the implementation of Arizona’s English Language Arts Standards.
-The Arizona Department of Education provides the following menu of services and resources, but it does not endorse any program or service advertised through associated links or websites
+The Arizona Department of Education provides the following menu of services and resources.

 English Instructional Resources - External Resources

 The purpose of these policies and procedures is to provide guidance to all school districts and charter districts throughout the State of Arizona on the rules and regulations, including Arizona Revised Statutes (A.R.S.) which must be followed in the reporting of information to the School Finance Unit of the Arizona Department of Education (ADE).
 These include calendar requirements, minimum annual school days, scheduling limitations, and minimum instructional time.
 Visit the School Finance External Guidelines page for more information.